prithvin06/Module-2/README.md

 Once the contract is deployed, you can interact with it by calling the getArray, addString, and removeString functions.

-Authors
-M.Prithvin
-[prithvin04@gmail.com]

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## index.js
 This JavaScript program is a simple React application that interacts with a Solidity smart contract to manage an array of strings.
 The purpose of this program is to serve as a starting point for those who are new to using React with Ethereum smart contracts.